Eli Rogers: 2017

 He earned his first start of the season as the Steelers' slot receiver during a 21–18 season-opening victory over the Cleveland Browns, finishing with two receptions for 11 yards.
 The following game, Rogers caught four passes for 43 yards in a 26–9 victory over the Vikings.
 Rogers was a healthy scratch for Weeks 3 and 4, with the Steelers choosing to play Smith-Schuster and Hunter.
 He finished the season with 18 receptions for 149 yards and one touchdown.
 In the divisional round of the playoffs against the Jacksonville Jaguars, Rogers suffered a torn ACL, causing the Steelers to not tender him a contract, as he was set to be a restricted free agent in 2018.

 2018

 On July 25, 2018, after visits with the Chiefs and Browns, Rogers re-signed with the Steelers on a one-year deal.
-He was suspended the first game of the 2018 season for violating the NFL Policy and Program for Substances of Abuse.
-On September 1, 2018, he was placed on the physically unable to perform list to start the season while recovering from the torn ACL.
-He was activated off PUP on December 15, 2018.
-He recorded 20 yards on 4 receptions in his first game back against the New England Patriots and finished the season with 12 receptions for 57 yards in three games.
+He was suspended the first game of the season for violating the NFL Policy and Program for Substances of Abuse.
+On September 1, Rogers was placed on the physically unable to perform list to start the season while recovering from the torn ACL.
+He was activated off PUP on December 15.
+Rogers recorded 20 yards on four receptions in his first game back against the New England Patriots and finished the season with 12 receptions for 57 yards in three games.